 Learn more: Read Gov. Phil Murphy's executive order lifting most COVID-19 restrictions.

-New Mexicans are required to wear face coverings in indoor public settings, regardless of their vaccination status, except when eating or drinking.
-The order applies to people age 2 and over and will be in force until at least Sept.
-15. The new mandate replaces a May state health department order that required indoor masking only for individuals who were not yet fully vaccinated.
+New Mexicans age 2 and over are required to wear face coverings in indoor public settings, regardless of their vaccination status, except when eating or drinking.
+The current mandate is in force until at least Nov.
+12. It was implemented in August, replacing a prior state health department order that required indoor masking only for individuals who were not yet fully vaccinated.

-Learn more: Read New Mexico's new mask order.
+Learn more: Read New Mexico's current mask order.

-Masks are required for unvaccinated people over age 2 when in a public place and for all people on public transit and in health care and long-term care facilities; schools and child-care facilities; detention centers; homeless and domestic violence shelters; and residential facilities regulated by state mental health, substance abuse and disability agencies.
+Masks are required for unvaccinated people over age 2 in public places and, in line with CDC guidance, for all people on public transit and in health care and long-term care facilities, schools, detention centers and homeless shelters.
+Gov. Kathy Hochul expanded the universal mask mandate Sept.
+15 to include state-regulated child-care centers and group facilities for people with developmental disabilities, mental health issues or substance abuse problems.
 Businesses and venues may require proof of vaccination to meet mask or social distancing directives.

 Gov. Roy Cooper ended the state's general mask mandate May 14.
 Face-covering is still required statewide in schools, child-care facilities, children’s camps, and settings designated by the CDC for continued masking, such as hospitals and transit hubs.
 Where masks are required, children under age 5 are exempt.
 The city of Raleigh and the counties that are home to Charlotte, Durham, Greensboro and Asheville have instituted indoor mask mandates covering vaccinated as well as unvaccinated people.

 Join today and get instant access to discounts, programs, services, and the information you need to benefit every area of your life.